HarakaHeartbroken/Milestone-One-ParanoiaX/README.md

+"testbed" is current working prototype of the game itself, uses a array map to dynamically render a set of sprite tiles, has a working movement handler for arrow input

+"game" is the lesson build from Intro to Crafty: http://buildnewgames.com/introduction-to-crafty/

+"newInventory", "newItem", etc, are legacy builds/methods of creating the various resources, haven't cleaned up yet

 # Milestone-One-ParanoiaX
 First milestone project
 paranoia roguelike game- start with the RPS game screen on like green/black LED computer, then pull out to top-down pixel art (hopefully from free file library).